nfour/rram/layouts/serverless__SUBSET/README.md

 - It may also be necessary to set up `sls meta sync`
 - Consider adding npm or gulp scripts to automate some of this.

+### HINTS

+#### CLOUD FORMATION
+- DYANMODB - `"Type": "AWS::DynamoDB::Table"`
+    - When `"DeletionPolicy": "Retain"` is set, removing the stage/resources will fail.
+Remove this in development or set a meta variable.

 ### FOLDER STRUCTURE
 ```
 ./backend